 Payments made for distributions from the Net Profits Plan have been expensed as compensation costs in the amounts of \$31.9 million, \$26.1 million, and \$20.8 million for the years ended December 31, 2007, 2006, and 2005, respectively.
 Although increasing each year, these payments for 2007 were lower than originally budgeted due to the effects of increased oil and gas production expense and additional capital expenditures, both of which decreased the current impact of and delayed the timing of payout for the 2004 pool.
 The actual cash payments we make are dependent on actual production, realized prices, and operating and capital costs associated with the properties in each individual pool.
 Actual cash payments will be inherently different from the estimated liability amounts.
 More detailed discussion is included in the analysis in the Comparison of Financial Results and Trends sections below.
-An increasing percentage of the costs associated with the provide to our past exploration expense.
+An increasing percentage of the costs associated with the payments for the Net Profits Plan are attributable to general and administrative expense as compared to exploration expense.
 This is a function of the normal departure of employees who previously contributed to our past exploration efforts.
 We have determined that because of the change in circumstances, a greater percentage of the payments should be recorded as general and administrative expense beginning in 2007.